danielbereza50/courseProjects/README.md

 <b>Object Oriented Programming methods:</b>

-1. Use Cases = specific business goal to be satisfied by the system to be built
+1. Use Cases = specific business goals to be satisfied by the system to be built

 https://www.visual-paradigm.com/tutorials/writingeffectiveusecase.jsp